nashpaz123/syllabi/git-github.md

-# Writing the Git Basics course outline to a markdown file

-# **Git Basics: 6-Hour Introductory Webinar**
+# **Git & GitHub Basics: 6-Hour Introductory Webinar**

 **Length:** 6 hours
-**Audience:** New developers, IT professionals, and anyone interested in version control.
+**Audience:** New developers, IT professionals, and anyone interested in version control and collaboration.
-**Goal:** Gain a solid understanding of Git basics, workflows, and essential commands.
-Learn to use Git confidently for managing code and collaborating with others.
+**Goal:** Gain a solid understanding of Git basics, workflows, and essential commands, along with GitHub for effective collaboration.
+Learn to use Git and GitHub confidently for managing code and collaborating with others.
+This webinar provides a structured, discussion-based introduction to Git fundamentals and GitHub workflows, helping participants understand version control basics, essential Git commands, and GitHub’s collaboration tools without the need for hands-on exercises.

 ---